RISING DAMP TREATMENT

 The solutions for treatment of rising damp have come a long way with modern methods which allow us to eradicate the problem for good.
 After removing the existing contaminated plaster a new remedial Dry-Zone damp proof course will be injected into the mortar of the masonry, this cream like chemical solution disperses along the mortar line fusing to create a brand new damp course stopping any rising damp from passing through.
 The next step in or solution is re-plaster the walls using a chemical salt retardant agent or a damp proof membrane which prevents any salts remaining in the brickwork from contaminating the new plaster.

-Call damp proofing solutions now or request a call back for a free survey if you suspect rising damp within your home.
+Call damp proofing solutions now or request a call back for a survey if you suspect rising damp within your home.